Skip to main content

 Is your Butler property tax assessment too high?

-The median home in Butler is valued at $81,300, producing an estimated annual tax bill of $728 at Taylor County's 2.240% combined rate.
+The median home in Butler is valued at $81,300, and the typical homeowner pays about $779 per year in property tax (Census ACS 2024), based on Taylor County's 2.240% combined millage applied to 40% of fair market value after exemptions.
 That means the typical Butler homeowner spends 3.59% of household income on property taxes alone.
 If Taylor County has overestimated your home's fair market value, you are paying more than you should.
 Georgia law guarantees that filing an appeal cannot increase your assessment, so there is no risk in checking.
 At $81,300, Butler home values are 7% below the Taylor County median, 52% below Georgia's statewide median of $170,200, 74% below the national median of $318,000.

 Check If Your Butler Home Is Overassessed